checkbins/checkbin-python/README.md

 ### Bins

 Once you've created your set, copy the set id.
 You'll use this to initialize your first run.
 Runs are executed in a context manager.
-This allows us to track test failures and log error messages.
+This allows us to track trace failures and log error messages.

 ```
 with checkbin_app.start_run(set_id="a46dab01-7a79-4eef-ab0c-2131d6ff92b2") as bins:
 ```

 After you start a run, you'll receive a list of objects called bins.
-Think of each bin as the state manager for a single test.
-You'll use your bin to query input data, mark checkins, and submit your test.
+Think of each bin as the state manager for a single trace.
+You'll use your bin to query input data, mark checkins, and submit your trace.

 ```
 for bin in bins: